Apply for a Financing Broker Business License in Dubai

 Activity Code 6619.99 falls under the International Standard Industrial Classification (ISIC) framework and covers financial service activities not classified elsewhere.
 In practical terms, this includes acting as an intermediary between borrowers and lenders, advising on financing structures, and facilitating credit introductions without directly providing funds or taking deposits.

-The licence type is a Business Licence issued under the Financial category by Dubai South Business Hub Free Zone.
+The license type is a Business License issued under the Financial category by Dubai South Business Hub Free Zone.
 It is suited to a wide range of professionals and entities, including independent financial advisers, loan brokers, trade finance intermediaries, and corporate finance consultants.
 The structure is particularly attractive for entrepreneurs and international firms seeking 100% foreign ownership within a regulated free zone environment, without the need for a local Emirati partner or sponsor.

 Activities Permitted Under Code 6619.99